b1collector/elixir-kata/apps/kata02_karate_chop/README.md

 the other tests could immediately pass.
 Functional languages are great at reducing the off-by-one errors so common in algorithms like these.

+## Day 02

+Today I used a recursive function that left the list intact.
+I used a upper and lower bound to create a window for the function to work within.

+Going in this direction made things complicated.
+The code is shorter but also harder to read.
+I had to wrestle with off-by-one errors and wierd edge cases.
+I was also not able to use pattern matching as effectively.

+## Day 03

+Macros.

 ## Kata